yanickrochon/universal-converter/README.md

 ## Disclaimer

-A the moment, the precision of values in this package is to the 7th digit.
-Do not use if life are involed, or if manipulating banking money.
+A the moment, the precision of values in this package is as reliable as [IEEE-754 double-precision](https://en.wikipedia.org/wiki/IEEE_floating_point) arithmetics allow.
+Do not use if lives are involed, or if manipulating banking money.

 ## Install